erazortt/DoViBaker/README.md

 - [DoViStatsFileLoader](#dovistatsfileloader): loads the stats-file created by `StatsFileCreator.avs` enabling `DoViTonemap` or `DoViCubes` to apply dynamic processing on non-DolbyVision PQ streams
 - [StatsFileCreator.avs](#statsfilecreatoravs): analyzes a non-DolbyVision PQ stream and generates a stats-file which enables dynamic tonemapping
 - [DoViAnalyzer.exe](#dovianalyzerexe): analyzes a given RPU.bin file
-- [LumaScaleHelper.avs](#lumascalehelperavs): manually compare a PQ stream to a pre-existing SDR stream to extract the lumaScale which can be given to DoViTonemap
+- [LumaScaleComparison.avs](#lumascalecomparisonavs): visually compare a PQ stream to a pre-existing SDR stream to extract the lumaScale which can be given to DoViTonemap
+- [LumaScaleHelper.avs](#lumascalehelperavs): like [LumaScaleComparison.avs](#lumascalecomparisonavs) but slightly more automated
 - [BetterGrayscale.avsi](#bettergrayscaleavsi): necessary for LumaScaleHelper.avs

 For an explanation of all the terminology used and the technical concepts behind, please consult the Red, Orange and Yellow Books of UHD Forms Guidelines: [https://ultrahdforum.org/guidelines/](https://ultrahdforum.org/guidelines/)